 Good to Know

 Your timed access ticket provides access for one private vehicle to the main Scenic Drive within Arches.
-Your timed ticket is only valid for entry for one hour – early or late you may be denied entry.
+It is only valid for one hour, and if you arrive early or late, you may be denied entry.

 Once inside the park, you can stay as long as you like for one day, meaning the morning tickets are still more valuable to make the most of your time and available parking at trailheads.

-If you hold a camping permit you do not additionally require a timed entry ticket.
-Similarly, visitors arriving on a bicycle or by foot do not require a timed entry reservation.
+If you hold a camping permit, you do not require a timed entry ticket.
+Similarly, visitors arriving on a bicycle or on foot do not require a timed entry reservation.

 Yosemite National Park, California

-Please note, park wide restrictions that were put in place during the pandemic and whilst critical infrastructure upgrade work was occurring in 2022 are no longer required in 2023.
-See exceptions to this below in the area-specific permit section.
+Please note that park-wide restrictions implemented during the pandemic and critical infrastructure upgrade work in 2022 are no longer required.
+See exceptions to this below in the area-specific permit section; they have also left summer 2025 restrictions open-ended.

-Whilst there’s no park-wide entry reservation system needed for these national parks, you do need a reservation to enter some of the most popular areas of the park to prevent congestion at peak times.
+While no park-wide entry reservation system is needed for these national parks, reservations are required to enter some of the park’s most popular areas to prevent congestion at peak times.

 Haleakala National Park, Hawaii